dinarrow/dinarrow.github.io/_posts/2020-08-22-strong_typing_and_data_interfacing.md

 	Type value;
     instance.set(value);
 ```
-Further get function is possible
+Further  a get function is possible

 ```c++
 	Type value = instance.get(value);
 ```
-In this case the additional function parameter is used solely to determine the Type and this is equally possible
+Here the additional function parameter is used solely to determine the Type and this is equally possible
 ```c++
 	Type type_example;
 	Type value = instance.get(type_example);